lzcee/calculator-PDM-2020-2/README.md

-Calculator developed in Java for Android for the Mobile Device development course.
+Calculator developed in Java for Android for the Mobile Device Development course.